Three Roses

-Three Roses is a 2003 Indian Tamil-language action-adventure film directed by Parameswar, starring Rambha, Jyothika and Laila.
-The film features Vivek, Urvashi, Rekha Vedavyas, Tony Ooki and Billy Herrington in supporting roles, with the latter two making their Indian debuts.
+3 Roses is a 2003 Indian Tamil-language action-adventure film directed by Parameswar, starring Rambha, Jyothika and Laila.
+The film features Vivek, Urvashi, Rekha Vedavyas in supporting roles.
 Karthik Raja composed the music and Rajarajan handled the camera.
-The film took two years to complete production and the eventual delayed release was met with a mixed response from critics and was a box-office bomb.
+It was released on 27 September 2003, and became a box office failure.

 Plot

 Charu, Nandhu and Pooja are friends who study music abroad.
 On their return they become embroiled in a case involving their friend Asha, who travels with her lover to Chennai from Dubai on a false passport.
 She is imprisoned and the three girls garner support for Asha who would be executed if sent back to Dubai.
-They also end up inadvertently crossing paths with Japanese criminal Hitoshi Nakazawa, who controls prostitution in Dubai with an iron fist, and who seeks to reclaim a sum of US$5 million stolen from him by a desperate Asha.